Home

 Dinara has an educational background in sociology and gender studies from the Central European University in Budapest, Hungary, Bielefeld University, Germany, and St. Petersburg State University, Russia.
 In her Master's thesis, Dinara studied digital moral activism and anti-LGBT activism in Russian-speaking media.

-As part of her Ph.D. project, Dinara participated in the international collaboration New tools for transnational analysis in postgraduate intersectional gender research – towards long-term international collaborations in doctoral and postdoctoral training.
+As part of her PhD project, Dinara participated in the international collaboration New tools for transnational analysis in postgraduate intersectional gender research – towards long-term international collaborations in doctoral and postdoctoral training.
 This was a collaboration between institutions for gender studies at universities in Linköping, Budapest, Cape Town and Bergen.

-While researching at SKOK, Dinara is a member of the research group Fundamental Questions in Gender Research.
+While researching at SKOK, Dinara was a member of the research group Fundamental Questions in Gender Research.
 This is an interdisciplinary group with members from across faculties.
 Dinara also actively engages with Russian studies at UiB and is a member of the research group there.

-Spring 2023 - KVIK 101 - Kjønn i det moderne
+Spring 2023 - KVIK 101 - Kjønn i det moderne (Gender in Modernity)

-Spring 2020 - KVIK206 - Gender and Sexuality in a Global Context - MeToo movement
+Spring 2020 - KVIK 206 - Gender and Sexuality in a Global Context - MeToo movement

-Spring 2020 - KVIK 101- Kjønn i det moderne
+Spring 2020 - KVIK 101- Kjønn i det moderne (Gender in Modernity)

-Spring 2019 - KVIK 101 - Kjønn i det moderne
+Spring 2019 - KVIK 101 - Kjønn i det moderne (Gender in Modernity)

 Spring 2017 KVIK 206 (Master level) Gender and Sexuality in a Global Context, Gender, Migration and Time

-Spring 2017 KVIK 101 (Bachelor level) Kjønn i det moderne
+Spring 2017 KVIK 101 (Bachelor level) Kjønn i det moderne (Gender in Modernity)

 Academic lecture